-The Alexander Technique.
-Imagine yourself with better posture— Sitting upright, walking tall, with less pain and stress
+Imagine yourself with better posture— Sitting upright, walking tall, with less pain and stress.

 Dedicated To the Health of My Clients

-In the late 1990’s I came to the Alexander Technique to get relief from extreme neck and hand pain due to my work as a professional musician.
+In the late 1990’s I came to the Alexander Technique to get relief from extreme neck and hand pain, caused by my work as a musician.
 The Alexander Technique stopped the pain.

-Since becoming a full-time, nationally Certified Teacher of the Alexander Technique in 2003, I have helped countless people stand taller, decrease their stress, increase their confidence, and reduce their pain.
+Since becoming a full-time, nationally certified Alexander Technique teacher in 2003, I have helped countless people stand taller, decrease their stress, increase their confidence, and reduce their pain.
 My articles have been translated into several languages and featured in New York Magazine, altmd.com, AlexanderTechnique.com as well as the health and wellness site MindBodyGreen.com.

 Good posture isn’t stomach in, chest out, shoulders back, tuck your chin in… That doesn’t work—you know because you’ve tried it.
 Alexander Technique good posture is easy, moveable, and sustainable.
 Back pain and neck tension disappear in the process.